lsst-sqre/puppet-lsststack/README.md

 `String` Defaults to 'https://github.com/lsst/lsstsw.git'

-The URL to retrive the `lsst/lsstsw` repo from.
+The URL to retrieve the `lsst/lsstsw` repo from.

 ##### `lsstsw_branch`